-The EM720 provides two sealable push buttons that do not have labels.
-They allow you to scroll through the multi-page display screens for local meter reading, to inspect or change meter setup parameters, and to control display operations.
+The EM920 has four push buttons that allow you to control meter operations, scroll through the multi-page display screens for local meter reading and inspect or change meter setup parameters.

 See Navigation Buttons in Chapter 3 for buttons location and functionality.